kubernetes/website/content/en/docs/reference/access-authn-authz/authentication.md

 * `--requestheader-username-headers` Required, case-insensitive.
 Header names to check, in order, for the user identity.
 The first header containing a value is used as the username.
 * `--requestheader-group-headers` 1.6+.
 Optional, case-insensitive.
 "X-Remote-Group" is suggested.
 Header names to check, in order, for the user's groups.
 All values in all specified headers are used as group names.
 * `--requestheader-extra-headers-prefix` 1.6+.
 Optional, case-insensitive.
 "X-Remote-Extra-" is suggested.
 Header prefixes to look for to determine extra information about the user (typically used by the configured authorization plugin).
-Any headers beginning with any of the specified prefixes have the prefix removed, the remainder of the header name becomes the extra key, and the header value is the extra value.
+Any headers beginning with any of the specified prefixes have the prefix removed, the remainder of the header name is [percent-decoded](https://tools.ietf.org/html/rfc3986#section-2.1) and becomes the extra key, and the header value is the extra value.
+{{< note >}}
+**Note:** Prior to 1.11.2, the extra key could only contain characters which were [legal in HTTP header labels](https://tools.ietf.org/html/rfc7230#section-3.2.6).
+{{< /note >}}

 For example, with this configuration: